UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 Both of our upper bound have been compensated with an added 1 to make sure they are included in the new dataframe.

+So the code we have to use to do this is the following:

+`cereal.iloc[2:6, 0:6]`

 ---